vstigial/Simplessembly/README.md

 # Simplessembly
-Assembly but the hard stuff is done for you
+Assembly but the hard stuff is done for you.
 Generates x86-64 Nasm assembly

 Working on: